ropensci/roweb/_posts/2014-08-08-text-commmunity.md

 - community
 ---

+__UPDATE:__ Use the new discussion forum at http://discuss.ropensci.org/

 ## Community

 Community is at the heart of rOpenSci.
 We couldn't have accomplished most of our work without help from various [contributors and users](http://ropensci.org/community/#community).